Legals

 Tech Educators Values

-- Passionate about improving lives through learning and code
+• Passionate about improving lives through lifelong learning related to tech

 Principles of Coherent IAG Service Delivery

-- Accessible and Visible — IAG services should be recognised and trusted by our potential students, have convenient entry points from which potential students may be signposted or referred to the services they need, and be open at time and in places which suits potential students needs needs;
+IAG services should be recognised and trusted by our potential students, have convenient entry points from which potential students may be signposted or referred to the services they need, and be open at times and in places which suits potential students' needs.

-- Professional and Knowledgeable — IAG frontline staff should have the skills and knowledge to identify quickly and effectively the potential students needs.
-They should have the skills and knowledge either to address the potential students needs or to signpost or to refer them to suitable alternative provision;
+IAG frontline staff should have the skills and knowledge to identify quickly and effectively the potential students needs.
+They should have the skills and knowledge either to address the potential students needs or to signpost or to refer them to suitable alternative provision.

-- Availability, Quality and Delivery — IAG services should be targeted at the needs of the clients, and be informed by social and economic priorities at local, regional and national levels;
+IAG services should be targeted at the needs of the students, and be informed by social and economic priorities at local, regional and national levels.

-- Diversity — The range of IAG services should reflect the diversity of clients& needs;
+The range of IAG services should reflect the diversity of clients' needs.

-- Impartial — IAG services should support clients to make informed decision about learning and work based on the potential students needs and circumstances;
+IAG services should support clients to make informed decisions about learning and work based on the potential students needs and circumstances.

-- Responsive — IAG services should reflect clients& present and future needs;
+IAG services should reflect clients & present and future needs.

-- Friendly and Welcoming — IAG services should encourage clients to engage successfully with the service;
+IAG services should encourage clients to engage successfully with the service.

-- Enabling — IAG services should encourage and support clients to become lifelong learners by enabling them to access and use information to plan their careers, supporting clients to explore the implication for both learning and work in their future career plans;
+IAG services should encourage and support clients to become lifelong learners by enabling them to access and use information to plan their careers, supporting clients to explore the implication for both learning and work in their future career plans.

-- Awareness — Adults should be aware of the IAG services that are relevant to them, and have well informed expectation of those services.
+Adults should be aware of the IAG services that are relevant to them, and have well informed expectations of those services.

 Tech Educators Disability and Inclusion Principles